-Area-Eligibility Based on Site
+Area-Eligibility Based on \\\\\ Site

-SITE: YES NO NA A. ATTENDANCE 1.
-Is an attendance list used in the meal count system?
-2. Is attendance list updated as needed (at least daily)?
-3. Is there an educational or enrichment component offered? В. MEAL COUNT RECORDING AND EDIT CHECKS Are snacks served after the students' school day has ended?
+SITE: YES NO NA Α. ATTENDANCE Is an attendance list used in the meal count system?
+Is attendance list updated as needed (at least daily)?
+Is there an educational or enrichment component offered? В. MEAL COUNT RECORDING AND EDIT CHECKS Are snacks served after the students' school day has ended?
 Are all snacks consumed in their entirety on-site?
 Does the site use proper procedures for counting and recording snacks?
 For any day during the review month, does the number of snacks claimed exceed the daily allowance?
 Does the site have proper procedures to manage and safeguard cash (reconciliation, extra item sales, adult meals, etc.)?
 C. MENU MEAL PATTERN REQUIREMENTS Do all snacks served include the required components (two of the four)?
 Do all snacks served meet the quantity requirements for the age groups served?
 Do all students receive both the required components in the correct quantities before the snacks are claimed?
 Are adequate food production records being maintained?
 Is milk offered from the following?
-Unflavored or flavored fat-free Unflavored lowfat (1%) Lactose-free lowfat (1%) or fat-free Lactose-free lowfat (1%) or fat-free FC OR SITES NOT MEETING 50 PERCENT ELIGIBILITY ONLY YES NO NA D. APPLICATION APPROVAL 1.
-Are applications approved at the school?
-Responsible Party: 2.
-Are applications on file correctly approved?
-3. Do names on the attendance list match approved applications on file?
-4. Are snacks made available free or at a reduced price to all students who are determined by the school food authority (SFA) to be eligible for such benefits?
-E. MEAL COUNT SYSTEM Does the meal count system produce an accurate count of reimbursable snacks (free, reduced-price, full-price) served to eligible children? a.
-If students are charged for snacks, do the collection procedures in use match the approved collection procedures in the Policy Statement? b.
-If the meal count is not taken at the time the snack is served, does the school have a system to account for reimbursable snacks?
-Does the meal count system prevent overt identification? a.
-Is the medium of exchange made available to all students at the same location? b.
-Does the medium of exchange used prohibit codes for identifying students as free, reduced-price, or full-price?
-Con nments (List any problems that need corrective action):
+Unflavored or flavored fat-free Unflavored lowfat (1%) Lactose-reduced lowfat (1%) or fat-free Lactose-reduced lowfat (1%) or fat-free OR SITES NOT MEETING 50 PERCENT ELIGIBILITY ONLY YES NO NA YES NO NA

+Comments (List any problems that need corrective action):

-Signature of Reviewer: Date:
+Signature of Reviewer: \\\\ Date: \\\\\

-Not applicable
+\Not applicable